FinnSchaefer/Stock-Analysis-and-ML-Prediction/README.md

 More of a work in progress.
 Utilizes tensorflows addon libraries to create an Echo State Network for time series prediciton on the yfinance pulled data frames.

 # To Do
-⌧ Get the Model properly generated using the flask website application ☑ Get some analysis set up and properly displaying with charts and writeups.
+⌧ Get the Model properly generated using the flask website application.<br />
+☑ Get some analysis set up and properly displaying with charts and writeups.